Berkeley Castle: In modern culture

-The castle was used for many scenes for the 2003 television film of The Other Boleyn Girl.
+Berkeley Castle was used for many scenes for the 2003 television film of The Other Boleyn Girl.
 More recently the castle and grounds have been used for the external shots of the Valencian castle in Galavant.
 In 2019, the castle – both interior and exterior – was used as a filming location for Season 2 of The Spanish Princess.

-The castle is featured in an episode of the 2017 season of the genealogy documentary television series Who Do You Think You Are?, with American actress Courteney Cox looking into her ancestry.
-Cox learns that she is a 21-generation direct descendant of Thomas de Berkeley, 3rd Baron Berkeley and 22-generation descendant of de Berkeley's father-in-law, Roger Mortimer, 1st Earl of March – also learning of their parts in the murder of King Edward II of England at Berkeley Castle in 1327.
+The castle is featured in an episode of the 2017 season of the genealogy documentary television series Who Do You Think You Are?, when American actress Courteney Cox learnt of her ancestry.
+Cox was informed that she is a 21-generation direct descendant of Thomas de Berkeley, 3rd Baron Berkeley and 22-generation descendant of Lord Berkeley's father-in-law, Roger Mortimer, 1st Earl of March, also learning of their parts in the murder of Edward II in 1327.
+The Castle's website lists additional productions which have completed some filming there.

-Two ships of the Royal Navy have been named Berkeley Castle after the castle, as has a Great Western Railway steam locomotive.
+Two Royal Navy ships have been named Berkeley Castle after the Earls of Berkeley, as was a Great Western Railway 4073 Class steam locomotive.